 “We planted 100 trees this weekend,” the company newsletter proudly declares.
 What does that mean?
 Are you addressing climate change with that?
 CSR 2.0 focuses on impact, not activities.

 Trees are good, but “100 trees planted” is only part of the impact measurement.
 CSR programs should focus on the value and benefits they are creating for stakeholders.
 What benefits to the community result from 100 new trees?
 Now we’re talking about impact.

 Read More: 5 Ways Economic Development Organizations Should Enrich Impact Data

 4. Learn continuously from their CSR programs

-Corporate Social Impact should be iterative–a frequent process of trial, error, learning, and improvement.
-The process of continual learning allows for a deeper understanding of problems and closer relationships with stakeholders.
+Corporate Social Impact should be iterative–a frequent process of trial, and error, learning, and improvement.
+The continual learning process allows for a deeper understanding of problems and closer relationships with stakeholders.

 Perhaps your healthcare company sponsors free annual CPR training.
 Your goal is the health of the community.
 Through participant surveys, imagine you learn that most people are participating in job-skill training for employment.

 You’ve done some impact measurement: collecting participant data and feedback.
 Now, what does it tell you about the priorities and issues of this community?
 How might that affect how you do things next time?
 This is the key to impactful CSR.

 Read More: How does social procurement save corporations from underdevelopment?